Obstructions are objects which have been unlawfully placed on or which overhang the highway.

 Any unauthorised crossings may be removed and the highway reinstated.
 The cost of these works could then be billed to the householder.

-'A' boards and goods for sale on the pavement outside shops are how greengrocers and florists often display their produce outside or advertise their business.
+'A' boards and shop front displays outside shops are how greengrocers and florists often display their produce or advertise their business.

 Sometimes these can create an obstruction or hazard for pedestrians.
-In certain circumstances the Council can license 'A' boards and shop displays and there will be a fee for this, payable before a license can be issued.
+In certain circumstances the Council can licence 'A' boards, shop displays and other items placed on the highway.
+In some instances there may be a fee for this, click here for full details.